To the REVELATION – Conclusions

 When the fifth trumpet sounds and the three ‘woes’ begin, activity in every cosmic space increases – as illustrated by the increased number and frequency of the time-parallels.
 On the physical-spiritual earth, the abyss opens (9:1-12) and a beast rises from the abyss onto the biblical earth (13:1-10) (time-parallel 2).

 When the heavenly sanctuary opens in heaven (15:5), this is seen on the physical-spiritual earth (11:15-18) (time-parallel 7).
 In heaven’s environs, the seven plague angels are given bowls full of the wrath of God (15:6-16:1) which are poured out onto the physical-spiritual earth from 16:2 (time-parallel 8a).
-The Day of God’s Wrath begins when the first bowl empties and this may be the anticipated ‘third woe’ of 11:14.
+The Day of God’s Wrath begins when the first bowl empties and times become even more difficult (16:10-11) but the era of the beasts is limited and the Day is short; the bowls may be the anticipated ‘third woe’ of 11:14.
 It is unknown when the dragon/ satan moves from the sea-shore on the biblical earth (12:18) but marking (13:16-17) continues into the time of the bowls (16:12).

 4) The Lamb appears on Mt Zion, Babylon falls (Framework 4, time-parallels 8b-11)

-Sometime during the emptying of the seven bowls (16:2-16:17), earth will see something like Christ the Lamb on Mt Zion (14:1) before or about the time Babylon falls (14:8).
+Sometime during the emptying of the seven bowls (16:2-16:17), the material earth will see something like Christ the Lamb on Mt Zion (14:1) before or about the time Babylon falls (14:8).
 This is perhaps ‘the sign of the Son of Man will appear in heaven’ (Mt.
-24:30a) – a sign for all nations (time-parallel 8b), but we do not know exactly when (16:15).
+24:30a) – a sign for all nations (time-parallel 8b), but we do not know exactly when this will happen (3:2-3, 16:15; see also Lk.
+17:24, Mt.
+24:27).
 The first four plagues have similarities with the first four seal and trumpet torments, so it is likely Christ appears when the fifth bowl empties and there is darkness on the throne of the beast (16:10-11).

 This is the first part of the Parousia and Christ comes with three angels to the biblical earth (14:6-11) and their messages provide the structure for this section (time-parallels 9-11).
 The first angel proclaims the gospel and imminent judgement (14:6-7) while evil forces prepare for war (16:12-13; time-parallel 9).